smart-on-fhir/smart-scheduling-links/publisher-advertising.md

 Users may submit a PR by the following process:

+1. Ensure that you have tested your implementation with https://infernotest.healthit.gov/community and are passing all tests.
 1. Create a [Fork](https://github.com/smart-on-fhir/smart-scheduling-links/fork) of the repository in order to make changes.
 1. Create a new `.json` file in the [publisher-repository](/publisher-repository) directory.